 A dollar collapse is when the value of the U.S. dollar plummets.
-Anyone who holds dollar-denominated assets will sell them at any cost.
-That includes foreign governments who own U.S. Treasurys.
+In that scenario, anyone who holds dollar-denominated assets will sell them at any cost.
+That includes foreign governments that own U.S. Treasurys.
 It also affects foreign exchange futures traders.
-Last but not least are individual investors.
+Last but not least, it will hit individual investors.

-These two situations make a collapse possible.
-But, it won’t occur without a third condition.
-That's a huge economic triggering event that destroys confidence in the dollar.
+A collapse couldn't occur without a triggering event that destroys confidence in the dollar.

-Altogether, foreign countries own more than $5 trillion in U.S. debt.
-If China, Japan or other major holders started dumping these holdings of Treasury notes on the secondary market, this could cause a panic leading to collapse.
-China owns $1 trillion in U.S. Treasurys.
-That's because China pegs the yuan to the dollar.
+Altogether, foreign countries own more than $6 trillion in U.S. debt.
+The two largest are China and Japan.
+If they dump their holdings of Treasury notes, they could cause a panic leading to collapse.
+China owns nearly $1 trillion in U.S. Treasurys.
+China pegs the yuan to the dollar.
 This keeps the prices of its exports to the United States relatively cheap.
-Japan also owns more than $1 trillion in Treasurys.

-Would China and Japan ever dump their dollars?
-Only if they saw their holdings declining in value too fast and they had another export market to replace the United States.
 The economies of Japan and China are dependent on U.S. consumers.
-They know that if they sell their dollars, that would further depress the value of the dollar.
-That means their products, still priced in yuan and yen, will cost relatively more in the United States.
+They know that if they sell their dollars, their action would further depress the value of the dollar.
+So their products, still priced in yuan and yen, would cost relatively more in the United States.
 Their economies would suffer.
-Right now, it's still in their best interest to hold onto their dollar reserves.
+Right now, it's still in their best interest to hold on to their dollar reserves.